 - (1) Motions may be made only to the hearing officer in accordance with the schedule to be set by the hearing officer, provided, however, that motions that are dispositive shall not be considered by the hearing officer.
 At the request of the respondent, the prosecutor or the hearing officer, the Board may issue a subpoena pursuant to §2-156-380(c). - (2) The hearing officer shall preside over the hearing, consider and rule on motions, and regulate the hearing's course.
 Consistent with Rule 4-2(4), the hearing officer may rule on motions in advance of, or during the hearing, or take a motion under advisement and rule on it at the conclusion of the hearing.
 The hearing officer may set the schedule for filing motions and decline to consider a motion not timely filed. - (3) The City bears the burden of proof in the matter and therefore must proceed first.
-Pursuant to §2-14-076(i) of the Code, no violation may be established except upon proof by a preponderance of the evidence. - (4) All testifying parties and witnesses shall be administered an oath and instructed by the hearing officer as to the confidentiality of the proceedings. - (5) The respondent has the right to: (i) be present and/or be represented at the hearing, which shall not be public; (ii) testify on his or her own behalf; (iii) present witnesses and documents supporting his or her position; and (iv) conduct cross-examination. - (6) Subject to the discretion of the hearing officer, the order of proceedings shall be as follows: (i) the hearing officer shall determine whether the respondent has been afforded proper notice; (ii) opening statements; (iii) presentation of the City's case and continuances for good cause; (iv) presentation of the respondent's case and continuances for good cause; (v) presentation of rebuttal evidence; and (vi) closing arguments. - (6) The entire hearing, including motions and requests for extensions, if any, shall, at the Board's expense, be recorded, or transcribed by a court reporter, as determined by the hearing officer.
-The hearing officer shall compile and maintain the record of the hearing, including any recording or transcription of the hearing; all written, documentary, and physical evidence; and all written pleadings, motions or other submissions.
+Pursuant to §2-14-076(i) of the Code, no violation may be established except upon proof by a preponderance of the evidence. - (4) All testifying parties and witnesses shall be administered an oath and instructed by the hearing officer as to the confidentiality of the proceedings. - (5) The respondent has the right to: (i) be present and/or be represented at the hearing, which shall not be public; (ii) testify on their own behalf; (iii) present witnesses and documents supporting their position; and (iv) conduct cross-examination.

+(6) Subject to the discretion of the hearing officer, the order of proceedings shall be as follows: (i) the hearing officer shall determine whether the respondent has been afforded proper notice; (ii) opening statements; (iii) presentation of the City's case and continuances for good cause: (iv) presentation of the respondent's case and continuances for good cause; (v) presentation of rebuttal evidence; and (vi) closing arguments.